rdtsc/root-me-ctf-solutions/readme.md

 ## Background

-Each challenge consists of some (typically non-static) dataset that must be processed according to the problem statement and submitted back to the specified URI via a `GET` or `POST` request.
-Assuming a correct and timely submission, points for the specified challenge are automatically credited to your account.
+Each challenge consists of some (typically non-static) dataset that must be processed according to the problem statement and submitted back to an IRC bot or to the specified URI via a `GET` or `POST` request.
+Assuming a correct and timely submission, a level unlock flag is revealed.
+This flag must then be `POST`-ed back to the original challenge endpoint (via an authenticated session) to receive points.

 Most challenges have a dataset/solution TTL of a few seconds, so performance isn't that important.